 Subsampling has been shown to be problematic for non-spatial mark-recapture estimators, especially when individuals exhibit a behavioral response to having been previously captured, and this behavioral response is not consistent across individuals (Tredick et al. 2007; Ebert et al. 2010; Augustine et al. 2014).
 In this case, individuals that leave many hair clusters are likely to be identified in a subsample, whereas individuals that leave few clusters are often excluded.
 In other words, clusters selected in a subsample are likely to come from individuals that are repeatedly captured.
 As a result, subsampling tends to result in estimators of capture probability that are biased high and abundance estimators that are biased low; this effect is more pronounced as subsample size decreases (Augustine et al. 2014).

 A fundamental difference between SECR and non-spatial capture-recapture models relates to how the estimators make use of multiple captures of the same individual during the same time period.
 Whereas non-spatial models collapse multiple captures at different traps (same time period) into a single capture event, these multiple captures would be used to inform individual movement characteristics in a SECR model (Borchers 2012; Royle et al. 2013).
 Thus, samples that are redundant in a non-spatial model (captures at >1 trap location in a single period) are of critical importance to SECR models.
 Importantly, managers often avoid taking multiple samples from a single trap under the assumption that they are likely to be from the same individual, and thus not informative and not worth the cost of genotypic analysis.
 This strategy is effective for use with non-spatial models; analyzing several samples from the same site often leads to diminishing returns in precision and accuracy (Dreher et al. 2009).
 Instead, preference is given to samples from novel site by session combinations (hereafter referred to as site-sessions), because they are more likely to represent new individuals.
-Yet, this approach tends to increase inclusions probabilities for samples left at infrequently visited sites and decrease inclusions probabilities for samples left at frequently visited sites.
+Yet, this approach tends to increase inclusion probabilities for samples left at infrequently visited sites and decrease inclusion probabilities for samples left at frequently visited sites.
 Because SECR models attempt to use information in the spatial capture histories to inform capture probabilities (by modeling movement about activity centers), we hypothesized that the effects of non-proportional subsampling would be problematic for SECR models (more so than for non-spatial capture-recapture models that reduce capture histories to a single binary response for each sampling period).
 A natural solution to this violation is to avoid preference for novel site-sessions (i.e., use simple random sampling), at the cost of identifying fewer unique individuals and analyzing more redundant data.